The Boy-Girl Band

 to Lande, the group includes Claire Church on saxophones, Ken Bernstein

-on bass and guitar, and Emily Takahashi
+on bass and guitar, and Emily Takahashi on piano, and though they rehearse

 every Monday night, the group walks into every performance with nothing